arthur-debert/google-code-issues-migrator/README.md

 Some liberties have been taken (as we cannot, for example, know which google user corresponds to other user on github).
 But most information is complete.

+This script can be run repeatedly and will just pull in new issues and new comments without mucking up what's already on github.

 Required Python libraries:

 * [gdata](http://code.google.com/p/gdata-python-client/) -- `pip install gdata`